pbernay/CFB-Football-Sim/README.md

 # College Football Simulation Game

 This project simulates college football games, seasons, and player stats.
 Dive into the world of college football and manage your team to victory!
+This Game is in-progress and is a passion project that I like to do to further my skills at programming, project management, and game development.

 ## Core Features